JJURIZ/GA-Node_Express/README.md

 ![gitignore](./assets/gitignore.png)

 If the repository was initialized without a `.gitignore` file, simply create a file in the project directory with the name `.gitignore`.
 Open the file in your IDE and copy the conents from [this GitHub repository](https://github.com/github/gitignore/blob/master/Node.gitignore).

+As requested, here is a [link](https://github.com/JJURIZ/node_modules_practice) to my assignment from November 12th, 2020